 Key to this report is its ‘as of’ date meaning it deals with the specifics of a system within a particular point in time.
 The auditor will base his or her report on the description of the controls and review of documentation around these controls.

-As a proof of compliance to the AICPA auditing procedure, SOC 2 Type 1 report shows that a SaaS firm has best practices in place.
+As proof of compliance to the AICPA auditing procedure, SOC 2 Type 1 report shows that a SaaS firm has best practices in place.
 There are numerous benefits that this report can provide to any service entity.

 SOC 2 Type 1 report is particularly helpful to service companies as it can make them more competitive.
 It gives potential customers the assurance that a service organization has passed the said auditing procedure, and that their data is safe if they work with the SOC 2-compliant company.

-There is an increased customer demand for SOC 2 Type 1 report as cybercrime cases mount.
+There is increased customer demand for SOC 2 Type 1 report as cybercrime cases mount.
 Companies now want to work with vendors who can prove that they can manage or handle sensitive data well.
 This report is now considered a necessity for companies handling customer data like healthcare firms and financial institutions.

 Generation of a SOC 2 Type 1 report is also quick after a service entity completes a readiness assessment.
 Clients commonly look for this report when shopping for a third-party vendor, especially since the other type of SOC 2 report, Type 2, can take up to a year to be completed.